Questions About Becoming a Foster Caregiver

-Methodist Foster Care contracts with the Louisiana Department of Children & Family Services (DCFS) to place their children into our homes.
-All children are in the custody of DCFS.
+Methodist Foster Care contracts with the Louisiana Department of Children and Family Services (DCFS) to place their children into our homes.
+The children in our care are in the custody of DCFS.
 The typical age range of children needing a therapeutic level of foster care is from infancy to 17 years of age.
 Most children in care are teens.

 Can I be a single parent and still be a foster parent?

 Yes.
-You can be single or legally married.
+You may be single or legally married.

 Will it cost me money to become a foster parent?

-There may be small purchases foster parents have to make initially to get their home ready.
-These include: a first aid kit, small fire extinguisher, and water proof mattress cover for the child’s bed.
+There may be some small purchases foster parents must make to get their home ready.
+Among these items are a first aid kit, a small fire extinguisher, and a water-proof mattress cover for the child’s bed.

 Can I choose the age of the child placed in my home?

 Yes.
 We ask that you give us a range of ages you are comfortable caring for in your home.

 Can you explain the “experience” requirements?